RIAEvangelist/node-parrot-drone/projects/common.md

 Paramaterless animations state list.

 Triggered : when the list of available animations changes and also when an animation state changes (can be triggered by [StartAnim](#0_24_0), [StopAnim](#0_24_1) or [StopAllAnims](#0_24_2).

-Example binding to listen for this event from the drone :
+Example binding to listen for the ` List ` event from the drone :

 ```javascript